 In many dessert dishes, using only a small amount of sugar, honey, molasses, or other sweeteners is likely to yield delicious results without overloading the body.
 Scores of dessert recipes call for cups upon cups of sugar, whereas mere tablespoons are often enough to lend a sweet taste to a cake, a batch of cookies, or other dessert items.
 Dessert products purchased at bakeries or grocery stores typically include excessive amounts of sugar, and may also be laden with chemical preservatives and unhealthy fats, making them a poor choice for anyone attempting to lose weight or maintain a healthy waistline.
 One of the best ways to ensure that one’s desserts are positive in their nutritional value is to either make them at home or to carefully scrutinize their ingredients, passive over any items that include unfamiliar products or that list sugar as one of the principal constituents.
 At home, cooks can finely control the amount of sugar that goes into a given desert item, making this the best option in most cases.

-From time to time, of course, a long-standing …Continue reading
+From time to time, of course, a long-standing favorite from …Continue reading

 Few things are more satisfying than a cup of smooth, cold sorbet on a warm and relaxing day.
 I love to make and eat sorbet, but there is a potential downside.
 Unlike ice cream, sorbet has neither fat nor lactose; but just like ice cream, sorbet has lots and lots of sugar.
 When making sorbet, in order to get a consistently creamy texture, I would sometimes add up to one full cup of sugar for every cup of juice.
 Of course, the amount I added depended on the juice I was using, but that is still too much sugar.
 Now that I am trying to eat healthier, I have turned to a low sugar alternative.